The Whitegold Project

 Sandy Brown free workshop

 Join famous ceramicist Sandy Brown who has been commissioned by Whitegold to make a significant artwork for St Austell.
 She will be sharing her skills and unique enthusiasm for all things clay as she develops ideas for a public art work.
 Suitable for all ages from 5 -99 and all abilities.
+Dates to be confirmed for June.

 Unit K, South Sq, White River Place, PL25 5AZ